Cacti/documentation/syslog-plugin.md

 ## Remote poller deployment options

-The syslog plugin can be deployed on each poller or select pollers each poller will need to be configured with rsyslog and each poller will need to be configured with a syslog config_local file
+The syslog plugin can be deployed on each poller or select pollers each poller will need to be configured with rsyslog each poller will need to be configured with a syslog config_local file

 There are a few deployment approches